CyclotronResearchCentre/mprage-like/README.md

            per lambda value passed.
 ````

-**TO DO:** The `BIDSform` parameter is useless at the moment... but in the future, we should be able to harness BIDS data organization more efficiently.
+**TO DO:** The `.BIDSform` parameter is useless at the moment... but in the future, we should be able to harness BIDS data organization more efficiently.

 #### Batch